What are Obligatory Scenes and Conventions?

 genre

-Let’s say you’re in a bookstore and you pick up a novel from the romance section.
-What would you expect from the story before you even read the first page?
+Let’s pretend you’re in a bookstore, and you walk over to the romance section.
+And let’s say you grab a random book off the shelf full of romance novels.
+What would you expect from the book in your hands before you even read the first page?

-Perhaps you’d expect to see things like—a scene where the couple meets, a budding romance between the two main characters, a first kiss, and the answer to whether or not the couple will get together by the end of the story, right?
+Maybe things like—a scene where the couple meets, a budding romance between the two main characters, a first kiss (or more, depending on the heat level), and eventually, the answer to whether or not the couple will get together by the end of the story.

 What are obligatory scenes and conventions?

-Conventions are a reasonably well-defined set of roles, settings, events, and values that are specific to a genre.
-They are the things that readers intuitively expect to be present in a work of genre fiction whether they consciously realize it or not.
+• Conventions are a reasonably well-defined set of character roles, settings, and circumstances that are specific to a genre.
+They’re the things that readers intuitively expect to be present in a work of genre fiction, whether they consciously realize it or not.

-Obligatory scenes are the key events, decisions, and discoveries that move the protagonist along on his or her journey.
-These key scenes are what will evoke emotional reactions in the reader—and when coupled with your genre’s conventions—will give the reader the experience they’re looking for.
+• Obligatory scenes are the key events, decisions, and discoveries that move the protagonist along on his or her journey.
+These key scenes are what help you evoke emotional reactions in the reader—and, when coupled with your genre’s conventions—will give the reader the experience they’re looking for.

 So, for example, if a reader chooses a murder mystery novel, they’ll probably expect to feel intrigued as they work to solve the puzzle right alongside the sleuth or the cop.
 In the beginning, they’ll expect to see a scene where the dead body is found.
 Throughout the middle, they’ll expect to uncover clues and learn new information.
 Toward the end, they’ll expect to see a scene where the identity of the murderer is revealed.
 And by the last page, they’ll expect to know whether the murderer is brought to justice or not.